movementlabsxyz/movement-hack/book/src/week_1/Developer_setup.md

 ```

 ### IDE
-There are several useful development enviroments for Move.
-This book will be geared towards using VsCode because of the its developer container features and its [Move analyzer](https://marketplace.visualstudio.com/items?itemName=move.move-analyzer).
+There are several useful development environments for Move.
+This book will be geared towards using VS Code because of its developer container features and its [Move analyzer](https://marketplace.visualstudio.com/items?itemName=move.move-analyzer).
 However, syntax highlighting has been implemented for other IDEs including [Vim](https://github.com/rvmelkonian/move.vim).

 ## Our Setup
-We'll be using the `move` and `movement` CLIs; no package manager; and VsCode most-often running the `movement-dev` Docker container from [public.ecr.aws/c4i6k4r8/movement-dev](public.ecr.aws/c4i6k4r8/movement-dev).
+We'll be using the `move` and `movement` CLIs; no package manager; and VS Code most-often running the `movement-dev` Docker container from [public.ecr.aws/c4i6k4r8/movement-dev](public.ecr.aws/c4i6k4r8/movement-dev).

 To get started...
 1. Clone the repo from which this book originates: https://github.com/movemntdev/movement-hack
-2. Open the repo in VsCode.
+2. Open the repo in VS Code.
 3. Based on the advice provided for a given project, reopen the repo in one of `move`, `movement-dev`, `anchor`, or `solidity` [devcontainers](https://code.visualstudio.com/docs/devcontainers/containers).

 Alternatively, when working with `movement-dev` you may: